spack/spack/lib/spack/docs/build_systems/sconspackage.rst

    $ scons install

-To facilitate this, Spack provides the following phases:
+To facilitate this, the ``SConsPackage`` base class provides the following phases:

 #. ``build`` - build the package
 #. ``install`` - install the package